SeongJinAhn/Recommendation/README.md

 Use LFM (use inner product to calculate the interaction between users & items)
 Use representation learning (Deep Structured Semantic Models) instead of learning F.

-# Group Recommendation
-how to aggregate the preference of group members to decide a group's choice on item.

 ## Group recommendation using feature space representing behavioral tendency and power balance among members (NCF)